Seasonal Association of Pediatric Functional Abdominal Pain Disorders and Anxiety

 This study suggests that amelioration of gastrointestinal symptoms in pediatric patients with AP-FGID during summer months is associated with amelioration of anxiety in the same time period.
 It is not yet clear whether decreased anxiety is the cause or effect of decreased AP-FGID symptoms.

 Pollard, Katie; Campbell, Christina; Squires, Megan M.; Palsson, Olafur S.; and van Tilburg, Miranda A., "Seasonal Association of Pediatric Functional Abdominal Pain Disorders and Anxiety" (2017).
-Pharmacy.
+Pharmaceutical Sciences.
 335.